jartos/Reservation-System/README.md

 Application has been developed in Microsoft ASP.NET Core Framework with Visual Studio and has been implemented with MVC (Model-View-Controller) design pattern.

-Database structure
+Database structure:

 ![Database structure](https://hjtpictures.blob.core.windows.net/hjtpictures/Database.PNG)

-Picture made with MySQL by Jarno Tossavainen
+Picture made with MySQL Workbench by Jarno Tossavainen

 Developers:
 Juha Korhonen